 ESL Irregular Verb Games: Join the Conversation

 What do you think about these irregular past tense verbs games and activities?
 Did you try out one of them from this list or do you have another recommendation?
 Leave a comment below and let us know.
 We’d love to hear from you.
+Also, if you are interested in more grammar resources, check out our article on punctuation marks.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other busy teachers, like yourself find this useful resource.